bank-ezy-developer/doge-waves-gateway/README.md

 For the dogecoin coin wallet will be run using a json rpc interface wallet service using the dogecoin core.
 This is implemented with php code.

 All transactions are logged into a mysql database.

+Requirements to run the gateway:
+Ubuntu LAMP server with the dogecoin core installed.
+Python